June 14, 2020

 By taking advantage of this and moving £20k into the adult ISA, and £9k into the junior ISA at the age of 16 and 17, and £20k in the adult ISA at the age of 18 and 19 you avoid paying any CGT at all and manage to transfer all the funds over to a tax efficient ISA by the age of 19.

 As you can see a bare trust is an excellent option if you’re saving less than £3k a year.
-They offer basically the same benefits as a JISA (if structured properly), can be moved over to an adult ISA (with a bit of forward planning) and have the added flexibility that they can be withdrawn from to help cover some costs that benefit your child.
+They offer very similar benefits to a JISA (if structured properly), can be moved over to an adult ISA (with a bit of forward planning) and have the added flexibility that they can be withdrawn from to help cover some costs that benefit your child.
 Despite all this, they still remain unknown to most parents and under-utilised.
-We’re going to change that.
+We want to change that.

 At Hapi we’re building a new savings & investment experience for parents.
-Just tell us what you’re saving for, and how much you’re looking to save, and we’ll come up with the right savings plan to help you get there, recommend the most suitable products for you, and then help you set up and manage them.
+Just tell us what you’re saving for, and how much you’re looking to save.
+We’ll guide you through the products that best match your criteria and then help you set them up and manage them through our app.
 One aspect of this will be democratising access to bare trusts and giving every parent the knowledge and benefit that only a minority of us have today.

 Thanks for signing up!
 We’ll be in touch soon.